04.02.2022

 Third phase - synthesis of the problem

 The final phase of conducting a morphological analysis is to create a morphological array (matrix), which will show the juxtaposition of parameters and their states.
 Using this type of visualization, we can verify possible solutions, as well as realize solutions that have been overlooked so far.
-Methods supporting this phase can be the Monte Carlo method and Moles' Discovery Matrix.
+Methods to support this phase can be Monte Carlo method And Moles' discovery matrix.

 Example of morphological analysis